Sue: The Doctor should have a car boot sale. He’s a hoarder.

 Me: Jesus!
 What?

-Sue: Don’t ask me to say his name.
-He’s a cross between Charlie Drake and Mark King from Level 42.
+Sue: A cross between Charlie Drake and Mark King from Level 42.

 Me: The guy who rang you up?!

-Songsten, acting under the influence of the Great Intelligence, slays Khrisong.
+Songsten, who’s under the influence of the Great Intelligence, slays Khrisong.

-Me: I like the way they just turned a photo of Khrisong on its side to illustrate that he was dying.
+Me: I like the way they turned a photo of Khrisong on its side to show us he was dying.

-Sue: It’s a shame.
-I liked Khrisong.
+Sue: I liked Khrisong.
 He was very committed to his moustache.

 Sue: The sound of the Doctor screaming like that is very distressing.
 I wish I’d seen this.
 I bet it would have been very exciting.

-At one point, Padmasambhava is shown in extreme close-up and the effect is, well, homespun to say the least.
+Padmasambhava’s face appears in an extreme close-up, and the effect is, well, homespun to say the least.

 Sue: Was the make-up really that bad or am I being unfair?
 Because it looks terrible.
-Then again, we are staring at it for ages, because that close-up was probably only fleeting when it was originally transmitted.
-At least I hope so.
-It really does look a bit slap-dash.
+Then again, we’re staring at it for ages.
+That close-up was probably only fleeting when it was originally shown.
+At least I hope it was.

-As Travers says farewell to the Doctor and his companions, Sue guesses the twist just before it arrives.
+As Travers bids farewell to the Doctor and his companions, Sue guesses the final twist.

 Sue: I bet he finds a real Yeti.
 Oh, look, there’s a real Yeti.
-But at least proper Yeti really do exist and they aren’t just silly robots with enormous arses.
+At least proper Yeti actually exist, and they aren’t just silly robots with enormous arses.

-Sue: I feel a bit sorry for the Yeti.
-They are nowhere near deadly enough to compete with some of the other monsters that I’ve seen.
+Sue: I feel sorry for the Yeti.
+They are nowhere near deadly enough to compete with some of the other monsters I’ve seen.
 Even the Macra.
-I notice that you don’t have a Yeti doll on the bookshelf.
-I think that says a lot.top
+I notice that you don’t have a Yeti doll on the bookshelf, Neil.
+I think that says an awful lot.

 Sue: I enjoyed that.
 It was two episodes too long, of course, but you can say that about a lot of Doctor Who.
-However, there was a calm and measured approach to the story, which I really liked; you didn’t get the hysteria you sometimes get with these things.
-Troughton was very good, which almost goes without saying now.
-In fact, most of the performances were very good.
+However, there was a calm and measured approach to the story, which I really liked.
+You didn’t get the hysteria you sometimes do with these things.
+Troughton was very good, which goes without saying now.
+In fact, most of the performances were pretty good.
 Yes, it wasn’t bad at all.